 At sea en route to the Antipodes, it is a day for pelagic birding.
 Species commonly seen in this area include Wandering Albatross species, Southern Royal Albatross, Black-browed Albatross, Campbell Island Albatross, Light-mantled Sooty Albatross, Salvin’s Albatross, Grey-headed Albatross, Northern and Southern Giant Petrel, the Sooty Shearwater and the Little Shearwater.
 This region of the Southern Ocean is one of the few places where the Fairy Prion, Fulmar Prion and Antarctic Prion occur together, providing a good opportunity for comparison.
 Other species to be on the lookout for include the Soft-plumaged Petrel, Mottled Petrel, White-headed Petrel, Grey-faced Petrel, White-chinned Petrel, Grey-backed Storm-Petrel, Wilson’s Storm-Petrel, Black-bellied Storm-Petrel and the Common Diving-Petrel.

 The Antipodes group of islands is the most isolated and perhaps the least known of New Zealand’s Subantarctic Islands.
 Sealers lived here in the decades immediately after their discovery in 1806.
 There are two historic and one recent shipwrecks recorded.
+Mice are the only introduced animal on the islands but efforts to eradicate them will hopefully see that their days are numbered.
 The islands are of volcanic origin, but are heavily eroded especially the western shoreline.
 The largest of the group is Antipodes Island.
-Landings are not permitted, so if the weather is suitable, we plan to cruise, along the coastline by Zodiac where we have a good chance of seeing the Antipodes Parakeet, the largest of New Zealand’s parakeets.
+Landings are not permitted, so if the weather is suitable, we plan to cruise along the coastline by Zodiac where we have a good chance of seeing the Antipodes Parakeet, the largest of New Zealand’s parakeets.
 This species has an entirely green head.
 We will also look for the Reischek’s Parakeet, a strong subspecies of the Red-crowned Parakeet found in the Auckland Islands and on the Chatham Islands.
 We also see the Antipodes subspecies of the New Zealand Pipit.
 Good views of both Erect-crested and Rockhopper Penguins can be expected along the coast where they often breed in mixed colonies.
 Antarctic Terns and Kelp Gulls are often seen in good numbers.

 As we continue toward the Chatham Archipelago, there are excellent opportunities for pelagic birding today.
 In particular, we will look out for the Chatham Island Petrel which has been seen on this leg of the voyage before.
 In the past we have observed the very rare Chatham Island Taiko in this area.
 Endemic to the Chatham Islands, the Chatham Island Taiko – also known as the Magenta Petrel – is among New Zealand’s most endangered species.
 It is one of the world’s rarest seabirds with a population estimated to number less than 150.